Skip to content

 5. Budget Consumed Ahead of Performance Period

 A 12-month contract at month six should have consumed roughly 50% of the budget.
 If 70% is burned by month six on a cost-plus contract, the contractor must notify the contracting officer or risk working beyond the funded ceiling.
-The Limitation of Funds clause [FAR 52.232-22] requires written notice when costs reach 75% of the funded amount.
+The Limitation of Funds clause [FAR 52.232-22] requires written notice on the trigger described above, with the period and the percentage set by your contract rather than fixed at 60 days and 75%.

 The Small GovCon Month-End Close: A 14-Step Process